Linaro/website/_posts/previous/2013-05-22-linux-on-arm-track-at-linuxtag-2013.md

 author: linaro
 category: blog
 date: 2013-05-22 17:57:39
-description:
-  If you are in Berlin, interested in Linux on Arm, want to connect with developers from Linaro then you are in luck as Andrea Gallo, Director of the Linaro Enterprise Group (LEG) is set to open the Linux on Arm/Hardware in Action track at LinuxTag.
+description: If you are in Berlin, interested in Linux on Arm, want to connect with developers from Linaro then you are in luck as Andrea Gallo, Director of the Linaro Enterprise Group (LEG) is set to open the Linux on Arm/Hardware in Action track at LinuxTag.
-keywords:
-  Linux, Linux on Arm, LEG, Linaro, Linaro Enterprise Group, LinuxTag, Germany, Berlin,
+keywords: Linux, Linux on Arm, LEG, Linaro, Linaro Enterprise Group, LinuxTag, Germany, Berlin,
 layout: post
 link: /blog/industry-blog/linux-on-arm-track-at-linuxtag-2013/
 slug: linux-on-arm-track-at-linuxtag-2013
-tags:
+tags: []
-  - Industry
 title: Linux on Arm Track at LinuxTag 2013
 wordpress_id: 2731
 ---